umee-network/docs/docs/governance/community-dao/translators.md

 ## Overview

 Use the [translation lists provided on Dework](https://app.dework.xyz/umee-community-dao/translations-42914/overview) to apply for a translation task.
 Provide previous translations you've completed to help expedite the application process.
-Once approved, translate, organize, and share Umee content with the users who need it.
+Once approved, translate, organize, and share UX content with the users who need it.

 > Translations are the only Community DAO task which contributors must apply for before submitting work.